Knee Pain Treatment (GAE)

 Relief from Chronic Knee Pain

-The primary reason for undergoing GAE is to find relief from chronic knee pain that has not responded well to conventional treatments such as medications, physical therapy, or steroid injections.
+The primary reason for undergoing GAE is to find relief from chronic or arthritic knee pain that has not responded well to conventional treatments such as medications, physical therapy, or steroid injections.

 Non-Surgical Option

 GAE provides a non-surgical alternative to knee replacement surgery.
-It allows patients to avoid the complexities and extended recovery time associated with invasive surgical procedures, offering a quicker and less disruptive solution for managing knee pain.
+It allows patients to avoid the complexities and extended recovery time associated with invasive surgical procedures, offering a quicker and less disruptive solution for managing knee pain and arthritic knee pain.

 Improved Quality of Life